Overview

 This is general information, not legal advice, and it is not a substitute for advice about your own diagnosis, work history, insurer correspondence, and limitation position.

-What usually decides a PTSD claim outcome
+What the insurer should examine in a PTSD claim

-• Timeline clarity matters: incident pattern, symptom onset, treatment progression, and work impact.
+- Timeline clarity matters: incident pattern, symptom onset, treatment progression, and work impact.

 Where PTSD claims usually come unstuck